-Jurisdictions that previously reported implementation as completed in a particular recommendation are only required to include information about main developments since last year's survey and future plans (if applicable) ("Update and next steps" table).
-New reforms to enhance the existing framework in that area should be described, but should not lead to a downgrade from implementation completed to ongoing.
+Jurisdictions that previously reported implementation as completed in a particular recommendation are not required to include information about progress to date, main developments since last year's survey or future plans.
+Revisions to previously included text or descriptions of relevant developments and new reforms to enhance the existing framework in that area can be made as needed, but this is optional and should not lead to a downgrade from implementation completed to ongoing, unless these reverse previously implemented reforms.
 Jurisdictions that do not report implementation as completed are required to include full information both in the "Progress to date" and "Update and next steps" tables.

-As with previous IMN surveys, the contents of this survey for each national jurisdiction will be published on the FSB's website at around the time of the 2018 G20 Summit in Buenos Aires.
-The FSB Secretariat will contact member jurisdictions ahead of the Summit to check for any updates or amendments to submitted responses before they are published.
+As with previous IMN surveys, the contents of this survey for each national jurisdiction will be published on the FSB's website.
+Such publication is planned at around the time of the October 2019 G20 Finance Ministers and Central Bank Governors meeting.
+The FSB Secretariat will contact member jurisdictions in advance to check for any updates or amendments to submitted responses before they are published.